 - With the motor running, pour the water through the feed hole.
 Keep processing until thick and creamy.
 Set aside.

-- 1-inch of fresh ginger root is equal to 1 tablespoon measurement.
+- 1 inch of fresh ginger root is equal to 1 tbsp measurement.

 - Swap almond butter with sunflower butter to make this nut free.